Sole trader vs limited company in 2026: which saves you more tax?

 | £100,000 | ~£27,430 | ~£18,500 + £1,500 costs | +£7,430 |

-The crossover point is around £45,000-£50,000 in annual profit.
-Below that, the accountancy fees and admin burden of a limited company eat up any tax advantage.
-Above it, the savings compound fast.
+The tipping point is around £45,000-£50,000 in profit.
+Below that, the extra costs of a limited company negate any tax savings.
+Above it, the benefits grow quickly.

-At £85,000 profit, you are saving roughly £5,500 per year by operating through a limited company.
-That is a holiday.
-Or a new van deposit.
-Or just money that stays in your pocket instead of going to the treasury.
+At £85,000 profit, you're saving about £5,500 annually by choosing a limited company.
+That's significant money that could be used for a holiday, a new van deposit, or simply staying in your account instead of going to the government.

 The hidden costs nobody mentions

-Tax savings are only one side of the equation.
-Here is what going limited actually costs in practice:
+Tax savings are just one part of the story.
+Here's what going limited really costs:

 Accountancy fees.
-A sole trader can get away with a basic accountant for £300-£500 per year, or do their own return.
-A limited company needs proper accounts filed with Companies House and HMRC, payroll for your salary, dividend paperwork, and Corporation Tax returns.
-Budget £1,000-£2,000 per year minimum.
-In London, more like £2,000-£3,500.
+A sole trader might get by with a basic accountant for £300-£500 annually, or handle their own return.
+A limited company requires proper accounts filed with Companies House and HMRC, payroll for your salary, dividend paperwork, and Corporation Tax returns.
+Budget £1,000-£2,000 annually at least.
+In London, expect £2,000-£3,500.

 Admin time.
-You will spend more time on paperwork.
+More time on paperwork.
 Monthly payroll submissions (RTI), quarterly VAT returns if registered, annual accounts, confirmation statements to Companies House, maintaining a registered office, keeping statutory books.
-If your time is worth £50 an hour, the extra 2-3 hours per month is a real cost.
+If your time is valued at £50 an hour, the extra 2-3 hours monthly is a real cost.

 Banking.
-Business bank accounts for limited companies sometimes carry monthly fees.
-Starling and Tide are free, but the big banks charge £5-£15 per month.
-Minor, but it adds up.
+Business bank accounts for limited companies may have monthly fees.
+Starling and Tide are free, but big banks charge £5-£15 monthly.
+Small, but it adds up.

 IR35.
-If most of your income comes from one or two clients, HMRC may argue that you are a disguised employee.
-This is less of an issue for tradespeople with multiple domestic customers, but if you do subcontracting work for a single main contractor, IR35 is a real risk that can eliminate all the tax benefits of being limited.
+If most income comes from one or two clients, HMRC might claim you're a disguised employee.
+Less of an issue for tradespeople with multiple customers, but if subcontracting for a single main contractor, IR35 is a real risk that can nullify all tax benefits of being limited.

 Money is not yours.
-In a limited company, the money in the business bank account belongs to the company, not you.
-You cannot just move it to your personal account whenever you like - it needs to be extracted as salary, dividends, or a director's loan, each with tax implications.
+In a limited company, the money in the business account belongs to the company, not you.
+It cannot be moved to your personal account at will - it must be extracted as salary, dividends, or a director's loan, each with tax implications.

 Advantages of a limited company beyond tax

 Limited liability.
-This is the original point of a limited company.
-If the business goes under, your personal assets (house, car, savings) are protected.
-As a sole trader, your personal and business liabilities are the same thing.
-If you are doing work where a mistake could result in a big claim - structural work, gas installations, electrical work - limited liability is worth considering regardless of the tax position.
+This is the main reason for a limited company.
+If the business fails, your personal assets (house, car, savings) are protected.
+As a sole trader, personal and business liabilities are the same.
+If your work involves risks, like structural work or installations, limited liability is worth considering regardless of tax benefits.

 Invoice your customers in 30 seconds